 What is a Probiotic Diet?

-A probiotic diet would be one that includes quality probiotic foods and microbe promoters, such as fermented foods, those rich in antioxidants and phenols, and lactic acid; prebiotic foods (these feed the probiotics), and avoiding microbiome disrupters such as sucralose, antibiotics, alcohol, and preservatives.
+A probiotic diet would be one that includes quality probiotic foods and microbe promoters, such as fermented foods, those rich in antioxidants and phenols, and lactic acid; prebiotic foods (these feed the probiotics).
+Be sure to avoid microbiome disrupters such as sucralose, antibiotics, alcohol, and preservatives.

-Supplementing with a really good probiotic, preferably one with strong strains of probiotics known to survive the digestive system, to colonize well, and contain other microbiota enhancing substances, is another good option.
+We also recommend supplementing with a really good probiotic, preferably one with strong strains of probiotics known to survive the digestive system, to colonize well, and contain other microbiota enhancing substances.